This week, we kicked off our 16th year of homeschooling.

 Once we decide on which classes we want each of the girls to take, Colby and I begin loading the classes into Google Classroom.

 Classroom is a free service that makes it easy to create classes, distribute assignments, communicate, and stay organized.

-Plus, each assignment assigned a due date will then appear on using Google Calendar.
-Not only can the girls look at the calendar to see what they have to do each day, but Colby and I can look to see what assignments have been completed.
+Plus, each assignment is assigned a due date will then appear on using Google Calendar.
+Not only can the girls look at the Google home school calendar to see what they have to do each day, but Colby and I can look to see what assignments have been completed.

 Bigger questions that may require looking at each other but not a trip up/downstairs?
 Google Hangouts.

-Google has an incredible, full-suite of resources to use for your homeschool classroom.
+Google has an incredible, full suite of free resources to use for your homeschool classroom.
 The world is literally at your fingertips when it comes to bringing learning into your home.